zprpic/react-posts/README.md

 ### 7 Create a post component and useFetch hook

 - Post component should render the post according to its ${id}

+### 8 Create a comments component and useFetch hook

+- Should fetch ALL comments